zhao-shihan/MACE-apptainer/README-rgb.md

 ### About SIMD

 SIMD support is enabled and auto-detected at runtime, by probing the host CPU micro-architecture.
-Supported SIMD instruction sets includes AVX2 and FMA (implementation installed in /opt/avx2), AVX (implementation installed in /opt/avx) and SSE3 (implementation installed in /opt/sse3).
+Supported SIMD instruction sets includes AVX2+FMA (binaries in /opt/avx2) and AVX (binaries in /opt/avx).
 It will automatically choose the most advanced SIMD instruction set available on your machine.
-SSE3 should be available on all machines, except for those ancient relics.
+AVX should be available on almost all amd64 machines, except for those ancient relics.

 For Tianhe-2 specialization the adaptive SIMD is not enabled and only one implementation compiled with `-march=ivybridge` is contained in the container.